Chinese tech 'wolf' Huawei stalks Apple and Samsung

 Huawei is already gearing up for the challenge.
 Its R&D spending grew 17 per cent last year to US$13.8 billion, putting the company in the same league as Samsung, Amazon and Google's parent Alphabet, while recent product launches in Europe have been increasingly glitzy.

-"Things like camera capabilities and how Huawei rises overall to that (5G) challenge will decide if it is among the Apples and Samsungs, but I think they belong," Pathak said.
+"Things like camera capabilities and how Huawei rises overall to that (5G) challenge will decide if it is among the Apples and Samsungs, but I think they belong," Mr Pathak said.
+AFP